Mount Aragats: Geological

-The volcano was constructed within four different phases.
-The first phase (possibly 2.5Ma) occurred in the main crater and subsidiary vents and was basaltic andesite in composition.
+The volcano was constructed in four different phases.
+The first phase (possibly 2.5 Ma) occurred in the main crater and subsidiary vents and was basaltic andesite in composition.
 It crops out in deep gorges.
-The second phase (0.97–0.89 Ma, by K-Ar) involved the main vent, subsidiary structures and was basaltic and andesitic in composition with ignimbrites and pyroclastic, with tuffs and lava flows emanating from satellite centres.
-It was the most voluminous and included the Shamiram and Egvard subsidiary centres.
+The second phase (0.97–0.89 Ma, by K–Ar) involved the main vent, and subsidiary structures and was basaltic and andesitic in composition with ignimbrites and pyroclastic, with tuffs and lava flows emanating from satellite centers.
+It was the most voluminous and included the Shamiram and Yeghvard subsidiary centres.
 The third phase (0.74–0.68 Ma) while similar to the second was more restricted in regional extent to the Mantash River basin.
 The fourth stage (0.56–0.45 Ma) involved mafic lava flows from parasitic vents in the southern parts of the volcano.

 Cultural

-Numerous engravings have been around the volcano, including rock paintings portraying animals and human-like figures in Kasagh River valley possibly of early Holocene age, and in Aghavnatun on the southern side of the volcano including petroglyphs showing animals that were possibly created in the 4th to 1st millennia BCE.
+Numerous engravings have been made around the volcano, including rock paintings portraying animals and human-like figures in the Kasagh River valley possibly dating to the early Holocene, and in Aghavnatun on the southern side of the volcano including petroglyphs showing animals that were possibly created in the 4th to 1st millennia BCE.

 According to an ancient Armenian legend, Aragats and Mount Ararat were loving sisters who parted after a quarrel and separated permanently.
-Currently, the mountains are further separated politically, with Mt.
-Ararat being located in Turkey.

-Another legend tells that Gregory the Illuminator, who converted Armenia into Christianity in the early 4th century, "used to pray on the peak of the mountain.
-At nighttime an icon-lamp shone to give light for him, the lamp hanging from heaven using no rope.
-Some say that the icon-lamp is still there, but only the worthy ones can see it."
+Another legend tells that Gregory the Illuminator, who converted Armenia to Christianity in the early 4th century, "used to pray on the peak of the mountain.
+At nighttime an icon lamp shone to give light to him, the lamp hanging from heaven using no rope.
+Some say that the icon lamp is still there, but only the worthy ones can see it."

 In 1935, on the 15th anniversary of Armenia's Sovietization, around one thousand people climbed the summit of Aragats from five directions.
 On May 28, 2005—the anniversary of the establishment of the First Republic of Armenia—around 250,000 people participated in a Dance of Unity (Միասնության շուրջպար) around Mount Aragats in a mass display of national unity.
 The quarter million participants, among them then-President Robert Kocharyan and Defense Minister Serzh Sargsyan, formed a 163 km ring around the mountain after a blessing from Catholicos Karekin II.
 The organizers hoped the event would be included in the Guinness World Records.
 Prior to the dance, some 110,000 trees were planted on the slopes of Aragats.